The-Assembly/IntroToTensorFlowJS/README.md

 # Linear Regression

-If you are not running it on a server/loclhost open index.html in firefox.
-Other browsers aren't supported with the tensorflow js api because security reasons.
+For either sample, you can open index.html in Firefox directly from file explorer, without loading it on to a web server first.
+The js won't run properly in other browsers due to security reasons, so you won't see the desired results on those.

-If you are running it on a host (such as node/wamp/nginx), can open it on any browser
+If you are running it on a web server (such as node/wamp/nginx), you can open it on any browser.

 There are two different methods used here, each in a separate subfolder:
 1- Using the TFJS Layers API (Using_layers)